Clarkson Frederick Stanfield

-Clarkson Frederick Stanfield (3 December 1793 – 18 May 1867) was an English painter best known for his large-scale paintings of marine art and landscapes.
-He was the father of the painter George Clarkson Stanfield and the composer Francis Stanfield.
+Clarkson Frederick Stanfield (3 December 1793 – 18 May 1867) was an English artist best known for his large-scale paintings of marine art and landscapes.
+A former sailor he became celebrated for his Romantic seascapes.
+Like his friend and colleague David Roberts he initially achieved recognition for his role as a scenic designer working at the Theatre Royal, Drury Lane during the Regency era.